 It was ironic that now, it was he who followed in their footsteps.

-Tearing his eyes away from the lifeless effigies of his forebears, the Prince continued along the ornately balustraded terrace, descending a sprawling flight of stairs to the vast platform that overlooked the castle’s formal gardens - Gardens that had been built on his command and which served only one purpose: To entrap those that he brought here to die.
+Tearing his eyes away from the ancient monument, the Prince continued along the ornately balustraded walkway, descending a sprawling flight of stairs to the vast platform that overlooked the castle’s formal gardens - Gardens that had been built on his command and which served only one purpose: To entrap those that he brought here to die.

-Placing his hand on the snow-covered balustrade, he lowered his gaze to the maze that sat at the centre of the park.
-For the briefest of moments, his eyes lingered on the neatly cut hedges of the labyrinth, marvelling at their perfect symmetry, before they moved to the solitary figure of a woman that strolled along the snow-covered path.
+Placing his hand on the snow-covered balustrade, he lowered his gaze to the maze that sat at the centre of the castle’s grounds.
+For the briefest of moments, his eyes lingered on the neatly cut hedges of the labyrinth, marvelling at their perfect symmetry, then they moved to the solitary figure of a woman that strolled along the gravel path.

 “You could show her mercy, allow her to live...”
 A voice said softly behind him.

 “Clemency is God’s domain, not mine.”
-He remarked, his voice dangerously soft as he glanced at his visitor.
+He remarked, not bothering to turn around to his visitor.
 “But I am sure you have not come here to lecture your Prince on morality Ștefan.”

 "No your Grace, I have not."
 His guest replied, lowering his dark hood to reveal his short blond hair and icy blue eyes.
 “I have come here for another reason: Sultan Mehmed is preparing for war.
 He intends to punish you for your refusal to honour your allegiance to the Ottoman crown.
 We have months, maybe only weeks before his troops set foot on Wallachian soil.”

 “Then the time has finally come.”
 The Prince said softly, his green eyes strangely inhuman as he stared into the night.